Brown Leadership Institute Faculty Profiles

 Cate Oswald joined Partners In Health (PIH) in 2005 and has served in a number of capacities to direct and support their efforts around the world http://www.pih.org/.
 She provided program support not only to our work in Haiti but also to projects in Mexico, Guatemala, and the Dominican Republic.
 In Haiti she has contributed to efforts in improve monitoring and evaluation activities, launched their mental health program, supported the implementation of their cholera response, and was an integral member of the leadership team that crafted the response to the 2010 earthquake.
 Cate was promoted to Country Director in 2011 and oversees all operations for PIH’s largest and oldest project.
 Cate received her bachelor’s degree from Brown University and her Master’s in Public Health from the Boston University School of Public Health.
 Cate has experience working on issues of social justice and equality locally in Rhode Island and Massachusetts through homeless rights initiatives, especially in access to nutrition, housing, and health care.
 Internationally, Cate has worked in Sub Saharan Africa, South America, and the South Pacific on projects aimed to understand the social context of disease while working alongside communities to improve health outcomes.

-Samantha Rosenthal is a PhD candidate in Epidemiology in the Brown University School of Public Health.
+Dr. Samantha Rosenthal is a Research Associate in the Department of Epidemiology in the Brown University School of Public Health as well as in the Brown Institute for the Study of Environmental Science.
 In college she double-majored in chemical and biomedical engineering at Carnegie Mellon University.
 She worked on pharmaceutical and vaccine development as a chemical engineer and developing novel medical devices and prostheses as a biomedical engineer.
 After her undergraduate education, she worked full-time for Procter & Gamble (P&G) in Egham, England, Cincinnati, Ohio, and Stamford, Connecticut.
 At P&G she developed skills and experience such as study design and implementation, innovation, and method development.
 Samantha then joined the Master’s in Public Health Program at Brown University.
 She received the Global Health Scholarship and Foreign Studies Fellowship and traveled to Cape Town, South Africa to conduct both qualitative research in the local townships and data analysis examining the associations between alcohol misuse and risks for HIV infection (published in AIDS Care).
 She also spent much of her time in the MPH critiquing empirical evidence and statistical simulation models supporting the concurrency hypothesis—the theory that overlapping sexual partnerships is the main driver of the African HIV epidemics.
-This work has led to many publications including two in AIDS and Behavior and one in the Lancet.
-She started the doctoral program in Epidemiology in 2010.
+This work has led to many publications including two in AIDS and Behavior and one in the The Lancet.
+She received her doctorate in Epidemiology from the Brown School of Public Health in 2014.
 She received the Community Health Pre-doctoral Fellowship in 2011 and she is currently involved in multiple research topics including how climate change influences emerging infectious disease spread, how social media puts young adults at risk for depression and substance use, and generally how epidemiology can be used to shape health policy and intervene in the progression of disease.

 Urban Built Environments: Stewardship and Resilience